borntofrappe/the-nature-of-code/README.md

   ```lua
   love.graphics.rectangle("fill", -self.width / 2, -self.height / 2, self.width, self.height)
   ```
- -->
+- comment out the lines drawing the visual debugging circle -->

 To discuss oscillating motion, it is first necessary to introduce angles, polar coordinates and trigonometry. _Trigonometry_ relates to the study of the angles and sides of right triangles, and is useful to model angles, angular velocity and angular acceleration.